clchan000/Multiple-QR-codes-Detection-Segmentation-and-Decoding/README.md

-# Real-time Multiple QR codes Detection, Segmenation and Decoding
+# Multiple QR codes Detection, Segmenation and Decoding

 * This is a experimental project for "Advanced Parallel Computing 2019-2" and "Vision System 2018-1".
 * The project's basic algorithm was made in "Vision System 2018-1."